WeTransfer/format_parser/README.md

 - `Shinbutsureijoushuincho.tiff` is obtained from Wikimedia Commons and is Creative Commons licensed
 - `IMG_9266_*.tif` and all it's variations were created by the project maintainers

+### ARW
+- ARW example is downloaded from http://www.rawsamples.ch/ and is Creative Common Licensed.

 ### ZIP
 - The .zip fixture files have been created by the project maintainers